 I realized I often post my finished projects but don't share the process.
-Sometimes clients come to me whose only exposure to interior design has unfortunately been through home improvement television channels like HGTV which feature shows making design seem quick and simple, shows that remodel a room in a few days, shows that give a false impression of speed and economy (I don't think any of my clients have ever wanted me to design a space as crucial as a kitchen or bathroom where quality and longevity are of utmost importance "on a dime").
+Sometimes clients come to me whose only exposure to interior design has unfortunately been through home improvement television channels like HGTV which feature shows making design seem quick and simple, shows that remodel a room in a few days, shows that give a false impression of speed and economy (I don't think any of my clients have ever wanted me to design "on a dime" a space as crucial as a kitchen or bathroom where quality and longevity are of utmost importance).

 In reality, design is a process that takes--or should take--time and deliberation.
 I love working with clients and collaborating on a space that makes them feel comfortable and me feel proud to have created something unique.
 It is always very fulfilling for us--all of my clients--to have conjured up something wonderful out of nothing.